The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Meson-meson scattering at large

-In this section we focus on the general features of meson-meson scattering in the large $\Nc$ limit.
-We consider a general theory with $\Nf$ active flavors, in which two-particle interactions between non-singlet pseudoscalar mesons, to which we refer generically as pions, can be classified in seven different scattering channels.\footnote{This is reduced to three channels for $\Nf=2$ and six for $\Nf=3$.} These channels correspond to irreducible representations (irreps) of the SU($\Nf$) flavor group~\cite{Bijnens:2011fm}.
-In this work, we focus on constraining the scattering amplitudes of four of these channels below the four-pion inelastic threshold: \begin{itemize} \item The irrep containing states that are symmetric under the exchange of quarks and antiquarks, which has maximal dimensionality.
-It is equivalent to the isospin-two channel of two-flavor QCD, and we refer to it as the $SS$ channel. \item The irrep containing states that are antisymmetric under the exchange of both quarks and antiquarks.
+where we label each irrep by its dimension and the 15-dimensional irreps on the left-hand side correspond to the adjoint irrep, under which pions transform.
+In this work, we aim at constraining the scattering amplitudes of four of these scattering channels below the four-pion inelastic threshold: \begin{itemize} \item The 84-dimensional irrep containing states that are symmetric under the exchange of quarks and antiquarks, which has maximal dimensionality.
+It is equivalent to the isospin-two channel of two-flavor QCD, and we refer to it as the $SS$ channel. \item The irrep containing states that are antisymmetric under the exchange of both quarks and antiquarks, which has dimensions 20 for $\Nf=4$.
 This only exists for $\Nf\geq 4$, and we refer to it as the $AA$ channel.
 As was shown in \rcite{Baeza-Ballesteros:2022azb}, this state has attractive interactions near threshold.
-This, together with its flavor quantum numbers, makes it a candidate to contain a tetraquark state. \item Two irreps that contain states which are symmetric under the exchange of quarks and antisymmetric under the exchange of antiquarks, and vice-versa.
+This, together with its flavor quantum numbers, makes it a candidate to contain a tetraquark state. \item Two irreps that contain states which are symmetric under the exchange of quarks and antisymmetric under the exchange of antiquarks, and vice-versa, and have dimension 45 for $\Nf=4$.
 We refer to them as $SA$ and $AS$ channel, respectively.
 These two channels are related by a $C$ transformation, and so are degenerate in the absence of a $CP$-violating theta term. \end{itemize} Both the $SS$ and $AA$ channels are even under particle exchange, and so the corresponding scattering amplitudes contain only even partial waves, while the $AS$ and $SA$ channels are odd under particle exchange, an so the corresponding amplitudes contain only odd partial waves.
 In \rcite{Baeza-Ballesteros:2022azb} we already studied pion-pion interactions in the $SS$ and $AA$ channels near threshold.
 Throughout this paper, we will refer to a generic irrep as $R$.